What is School Climate?

 Designated School Staff who Receive Reports of the Harassment, Hazing or Bullying of Students

-Annually, each K-12 school campus must designate two or more people at each school campus to receive reports of the harassment, hazing, and bullying of students.
+Annually, each K-12 school campus must designate two or more people to receive reports of the harassment, hazing, and bullying of students.

 A complainant may request an independent review within thirty (30) days of a final determination of a harassment investigation if they are either: